justatoaster47/Small_Business_Management_App/plan.md

 really stiching together whats really the point. the route optimizer is a great first iteration of this sort of thing.

+i do think it would be cool to figure out how to
+1. host server (though this is probably relatively simple, may be more intersting if done in a more manual way although modern relevance is maybe reduced compared to commonly used technology. through aws or azure? or some paul type thing host it on your own
+2. package everything with docker. is docker kinda just like a shell script, like my make installs thing??
+3. have your database not stored locally but in some more portable method where it works across difference machines.